vickynovlani/nops-docs/pages/Copilot/copilot-asg-onboarding.md

     _Under Stacks, you should be able to see the above in Stack instances in the same region as stacks._
     ![](https://lh7-us.googleusercontent.com/lwMnfBrpJZR_blrNdWoHK9NMkDguDxq1RElS80U5SUBxYRgWf26O6761sBvVdTGBZZUfUd86hOEXPI5boVZ8lYAQqQIPn18A7H7xl0wIPRvmOJmMx-SVJacikpb5__EM4EA4KVB_HteL6oHLsCbJX-c)\
-    Notes: _Under StackSets, you should be able to see the above in Stackset in the same region as stacks.
-Please verify the status._ _You might see the stackset creating a stack only in few regions instead of all regions and this is not of concern as stackset fails to create a stack in other regions due to SCP’s_
+    Notes: Within StackSets, the above should be visible in the StackSet within the same region as the stacks.
+Please confirm the status.
+It may be observed that the StackSet is creating stacks in only a few regions, rather than all intended regions.
+This is not of concern, as the failure to create stacks in other regions could be due to Service Control Policies (SCPs).

 1. After successful completion, return to the nOps platform and refresh the ASG Lambda page.
 1. You should see the updated version of Lambda, with the status showing a successful connection to the configured AWS account.